Fish Oil & Beyond: Our Readers Most Popular Supplements for ADHD

 According to a 2017 ADDitude survey of 2,495 parents and 1,563 adults with ADHD, more than half of respondents said they had tried vitamins, minerals, or other supplements to treat their children or themselves.
 The most popular supplements noted in the survey were fish oil, magnesium, vitamins B6 and C, zinc, and iron.

 The big question is: How well do supplements work?
 Only about 12 percent of people surveyed by ADDitude found them to be “very effective.”
 More than 40 percent of parents and more than a third of adults said they were either “not very effective” or “not at all effective.”
-Still, many respondents continued to take supplements or give them to their children, despite a lack of evidence they were working.
+Still, many respondents continued to take supplements or give them to their children.

 Many of the parents and adults surveyed said they followed an integrative approach, combining stimulants or other medications with supplements.
 “We use them in conjunction with the Adderall and are seeing very positive results with the combination,” one parent noted in the 2017 ADDitude survey.